CompositionalIT/fable-debugging/README.md

 * Install JS dependencies: `npm install`
 * In VS Code: F5
+  * Calls `npm run start`
+  * Launches the app
+  * Attaches the VS Code debugger to Chrome

 Any modification you do to the F# code will be reflected in the web page after saving.